Chaos Calls 04: Behind the Lines

-Monk says, “Everyone wears clothes of single colours for each item they have on, while only the Tigers wear clothes with splotches of colour like yours.
+Monk says, “Everyone wears clothes of single colours for each item they have on while only the Tigers wear clothes with splotches of colour like yours.
 We’re told it helps you to hide in the forest.
 As soon as we saw your clothes we knew you were with the Tigers.
 That’s why we didn’t do anything.
 We hoped you’d let us surrender instead of just kill us.”

-I grin while I strip the dead, and say, “Can you collect the rest of the soldiers together to surrender so I don’t have to kill them?”
-Monk nods yes, and leaves to get them.
+I grin while I strip the dead and say, “Can you collect the rest of the soldiers together to surrender so I don’t have to kill them?”
+Monk nods yes and leaves to get them.

-About fifteen minutes later I’m sitting at the desk going through the papers there after having accepted the surrender of all the conscripts, and giving a local farmer permission to feed the dead to his pigs.
+About fifteen minutes later I’m sitting at the desk going through the papers there after having accepted the surrender of all of the conscripts and giving a local farmer permission to feed the dead to his pigs.
 One odd item I find is a hidden list of codes and passwords, so I ask Monk about it as he’s now my assistant.
 He says, “Most of the time the messenger from Seaside Citadel is the same man, but some messages are delivered by a man we don’t know.
 When that happens the Captain issues the challenge and waits for the response on the list.
 He crosses off each one as he uses it.
 That’s why the top five have lines through them.
-You’ll know the usual messenger when you see him, because he has a long scar on his left cheek and his hair is cut very short.
+You’ll know the usual messenger when you see him because he has a long scar on his left cheek and his hair is cut very short.
 We usually have a messenger arrive every ten days or so.
 The last was five days ago.”

 I lean back while I think on this.
 It seems they now have a way to do an easy check on each outpost to see if all is well there.
 We’ll have to see to it the place looks right for the next visit.
-I look up, turn to Tora, and says, “Have all our people find and wear Brotherhood uniforms.
+I look up, turn to Tora, and says, “Have all of our people find and wear Brotherhood uniforms.
 I’ll put on the Captain’s insignia.
 Have the horses and dogs moved to where they won’t be seen by anyone coming up the valley.”
 She nods yes and leaves.
 I turn back to Monk, “I want the place to look like normal in case we get a messenger arriving here before we’re ready to leave.
 Get the troops set up the way they should be.”
-He nods, and leaves as well.
+He nods yes and he leaves as well.

 Their designated spokesman says, “Will you be permanently staying here?
 Will you keep the Brotherhood away from us?”